 Vitamins for vegetarians

 We need calcium for bone health and to prevent osteoporosis.
-The richest source for calcium is dairy products which include milk, yogurt, and cheese.
+The richest source of calcium is dairy products which include milk, yogurt, and cheese.
 Should you take vitamin supplements for these?
 If you can’t tolerate dairy, probably, but not if you are over 70 or if you have kidney stones.
 If you can take them, make sure to get your doctor to prescribe vitamin D for better calcium absorption.

-Potassium helps lower blood pressure and balances your heart rhythm, while dealing with excess sodium.
-A deficiency can make you irritable, fatigued and increase your blood pressure.
+Potassium helps lower blood pressure and balances your heart rhythm while dealing with excess sodium.
+A deficiency can make you irritable, and fatigued and increase your blood pressure.
 Natural food sources for Potassium are white beans, bananas, raisins, dark leafy greens, baked potatoes, dried apricots, yogurt, mushrooms, oranges, and milk.
 If you are on diuretics for heart problems which results in draining your potassium, you may need a supplement.
 Too much potassium is dangerous for those with kidney problems.

 A must-have for bone health, Vitamin C is a champ.
 Vitamin C is a powerful antioxidant with a long list of benefits.
-Vegetarians can get it from red and green hot chili peppers, bell peppers, guavas, fresh herbs, broccoli, cauliflower, kiwi fruits, papayas, oranges and other citrus fruits and strawberries.
+Vegetarians can get it from red and green hot chili peppers, bell peppers, guavas, fresh herbs, broccoli, cauliflower, kiwi fruits, papayas, oranges, and other citrus fruits and strawberries.
 While supplements are fine, you can get all you need through your diet.

 Vitamin D is important for the absorption of calcium and bone health and the best source is sunlight.
-Vit D fights inflammation, prevents rickets, strengthens the immune system while controlling cell growth.
+Vit D fights inflammation, prevents rickets and strengthens the immune system while controlling cell growth.
 Too much can cause a heart attack and kidney stones.
 Food sources are fortified dairy products, soy products and mushrooms.

 The good news is eating a varied diet can help ensure that we get all the vitamins we need.
 Don’t forget to consult your doctor if you are considering supplements.
 Too much of a good thing can also be bad, you know.